suzuki-shunsuke/tfaction-docs/docs/overview.md

 # tfaction

-tfaction is a framework for Monorepo to build high level Terraform Workflows by GitHub Actions.
+tfaction is a framework for a Monorepo to build high-level Terraform workflows using GitHub Actions.
 You don't have to run `terraform apply` in your laptop, and don't have to reinvent the wheel for Terraform Workflows anymore.

 ## Features